robin-collins/colored_custom_logger/README.md

 ## 🤝 Contributing

-We love contributions!
-If you have ideas for new features, improvements, or just want to report a bug, please open an issue or submit a pull request.
-Let's make logging colorful for everyone! 🌈
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgements